Posterior Inference on Shallow Infinitely Wide Bayesian Neural Networks under Weights with Unbounded Variance: AN MCMC SAMPLER FOR THE POSTERIOR PREDICTIVE DISTRIBUTION

 Dealing with $\alpha$-stable random variables includes the difficulty that the moments of the variables are only finite up to an $\alpha$ power.
 Specifically, for $\alpha<2$, if $X\sim S(\alpha,\nu,\beta)$, then $\mathbb{E}[\lvert X \rvert ^r]=\infty$ if $r\geq\alpha$, and is finite otherwise \citep[][Property 1.2.16]{SamorodnitskyTaqqu}.
 To circumvent dealing with potentially ill-defined moments, we propose to sample from the full posterior.
 For fully Bayesian inference, we assign $\sigma^2$ a half-Cauchy prior \citep{gelman2006prior} and iteratively sample from the posterior predictive distribution by cycling through $(\mathbf{y}^*,\mathbf{Q},\sigma^2)$ in an MCMC scheme, as described in Algorithm~\ref{alg:samp_full_d}, which has computational complexity of the order of $\mathcal{O}(T [(n+m)^In^2 + m^3])$, where $T$ is the number of MCMC simulations used.
 The method of \citet{chambers1976method} is used for simulating the stable variables.
-An implementation of our algorithms is freely available online.
+An implementation of our algorithms is freely available at \href{https://github.com/loriaJ/alphastableNNet}{https://github.com/loriaJ/alphastableNNet}.

 There are two hyper-parameters in our model: $\alpha,\nu$.
 We propose to select them by cross validation on a grid of $(\alpha,\nu)$, and selecting the result with smallest mean absolute error (MAE).
 Another possible way to select $\alpha$ is by assigning a prior.
-The natural choice for $\alpha$ is a uniform prior on $(0,2)$, however the update rule would need to consider the densities of the $L$ such $\alpha/2$-stable densities $p_{S^+}$, which would be computationally intensive as there is no closed form expression for this density apart from specific values of $\alpha$.
-A prior for $\nu$ could be included but a potential issue of identifiability emerges, similar to what has been identified for the Mat\'ern kernel \citep{Zhang2004}.
-Our proposed method avoids dealing with these issues, which we leave open for future research.
+The natural choice for $\alpha$ is a uniform prior on $(0,2)$, however the update rule would need to consider the densities of the $L$ such $\alpha/2$-stable densities $p_{S^+}$, which would be computationally intensive as there is no closed form to this density apart from specific values of $\alpha$.
+A prior for $\nu$ could be included but a potential issue of identifiability emerges, similar to that identified for the Mat\'ern kernel \citep{Zhang2004}.
+We leave these open for future research.